robertdebock/ansible-role-python_pip/README.md

 Requirements
 ------------

-This role required the EPEL repository to be available.
+This role required the EPEL repository to be available. robertdebock.epel can be used for that.

 Role Variables
 --------------